msgem0523/grifftontechconsulting/README.md

 - The `grifftontechconsulting-site` folder is the **primary source** for the live site.
 - The `grifftontechconsulting-react` folder is reserved for future expansion and experimentation.
 - Only the `-site` directory should be referenced for deployment unless otherwise noted.

+*(Structure may evolve as features and services expand.)*

+---

+## 🌱 Current Status

+🚧 **In Active Development**

+Planned enhancements include:
+- Service pages
+- Portfolio showcase
+- Contact and inquiry forms
+- Landing page templates
+- Client onboarding workflows

+---

+## 🤝 Collaboration

+This project is co-created and maintained by:
+- **TeMecha Griffin** – Software Developer
+- **Cameron Griffin** – Technical Consultant

+---

+## 📬 Contact

+For inquiries, collaborations, or consultations:

+📧 Email: **msgem0523@gmail.com**

+---

+## 📜 License

+This project is proprietary and owned by Griffton’s Tech Consulting.
+All rights reserved.